Veritas AG: History

 1955 presented excellent economical conditions.
 Veritas reinvested its profit and a generously equipped laboratory was erected in Gelnhausen.
 In the Veritas rubber facilities in Berlin and Gelnhausen, 700 workers and employees are active.
 1968-69 came with an enormous economic upswing and the turn over grew 30% compared to the previous year.

 From 1978 on, Veritas in Gelnhausen purchased land in the Stettiner Street, and began construction of a new production facility.
 Particularly for the manufacture of rubber hose, the old plant had become very small.
 The production at Berlin gradually moved to Gelnhausen.
 In 1982 the Berlin-Lichterfelde operation closed.
 With it, 133 years came to an end, an era that started with the founding of the first Rubber factory in Germany (1849) and the cornerstone of what today is Veritas AG.
 A year later, at the Gelnhausen site a new compounding plant - one of the most modern in Germany - started production.
 From 2008 on, this plant produced all compounds needed for the Veritas Group, including the affiliated Poppe Group.

 The acquisition of the Ulrich Gummiwerke AG took place in 1986.
 With the purchase of additional land, plus that belonging to the Ulrich AG company, permitted a generous, long-term plan for the segmentation of operations within the corporation.
 In 1990 and with Veritas' sponsorship, the first German state-technical school for rubber and plastic opened in Gelnhausen.

-Strong recessions of the automotive industry through 1992-93 also led Veritas to considerable decline in revenue and new businesses.
+Strong recessions of the automotive industry through 1992–1993 also led Veritas to considerable decline in revenue and new businesses.
 After 117 years; in 1993 and according to a plan, the old premises located in the Barbarossa street, were emptied.

+In the late 20th and early 21st centuries, three new plants were established in Dunakiliti, Hungary (1995); Puebla, Mexico (1998); and Sarajevo, Bosnia and Herzegovina (2011), marking a period of strategic adaptation as the company sought stability and sustainability in lower-cost regions during times of market uncertainty.

+The Poppe-Veritas Group entered insolvency in April 2019 following financial declines in 2018 and 2019, which were further exacerbated by the COVID-19 global pandemic.